 Chinese Painting Consignment

-When you are ready to sell a Chinese painting or a collection of Chinese art, Sotheby's specialists are available to help you consign Chinese paintings for the highest prices at auction.
-Sotheby's offers dedicated live and online sales of classical and modern Chinese art in both Hong Kong and New York.
+When you are ready to sell a Chinese painting, Sotheby's specialists are available to help you consign the work for the highest prices at auction.
+Sotheby's offers dedicated sales of classical and modern Chinese art in Hong Kong.

-Register or log in to your Sothebys.com account to send photos and information about your classical or modern Chinese painting and begin your complimentary auction estimate request.
+Submit photos and information about your classical or modern Chinese painting to begin your complimentary estimate request.